What Causes Night Terrors in Adults?

 Calming herbs

-Herbal medicines can reduce anxiety and promote a restful night’s sleep.
-Examples of herbs include chamomile, zizyphus, Californian poppy, lavender, passionflower and kava.
-They are safe enough to take during the day for anxiety and at night to reduce the incidence of night terrors.
+Herbal medicines such as over-the-counter sleep aids may help to reduce anxiety and promote a restful night’s sleep.
+Examples of herbs include chamomile, zizyphus, California poppy, lavender, passionflower and kava.

 References